About the Board

 The Public Interest Declassification Board is an advisory board established by Congress to promote the fullest possible public access to a thorough, accurate, and reliable documentary record of significant U.S. national security decisions and activities.
 The Board’s mandate includes advising the President and other government officials on policies deriving from the issuance by the President of Executive orders regarding the classification and declassification of national security information.

-Nancy Soderberg was reappointed by the President as Chair on November 16, 2012.
+Nancy E. Soderberg was reappointed by the President as Chair on November 16, 2012.
 She is a national security expert with vast experience at the White House, United Nations, and Congress.
 While at the National Security Council, she worked extensively on declassification issues.
-She is currently the President of the Connect U.S. Fund, a non-profit organization that focuses on promoting U.S. global engagement.
-In addition, she is a Distinguished Visiting Scholar at the University of North Florida and the President and CEO of Soderberg Global Solutions.
+She is currently the President and CEO of Soderberg Global Solutions and a Distinguished Visiting Scholar at the University of North Florida.
+From 2009-2013, she was the President of the Connect U.S. Fund, a non-profit organization that focuses on promoting U.S. global engagement.
 Ambassador Soderberg served as Vice President of the International Crisis Group from 2001 until 2005.
-She was the U.S. Representative for Special Political Affairs at the United Nations from 1997 to 2001, and Staff Director of the National Security Council and Deputy Assistant to the President from 1993 until 1997.
+She was the U.S. Representative for Special Political Affairs at the United Nations from 1997 to 2001, with the rank of Ambassador, and Deputy Assistant to the President for National Security Affairs and Staff Director of the National Security Council from 1993 until 1997.
 From 1985 to 1992, she served as a Foreign Policy Advisor to Senator Edward M. Kennedy.
 Ambassador Soderberg has written The Superpower Myth: The Use and Misuse of American Might and co-authored, with Brian Katulis, The Prosperity Agenda: What the World Wants from America – and What We Need in Return.
 She is a member of the Council on Foreign Relations.
 She earned a B.A. from Vanderbilt University and an M.S. from Georgetown University’s School of Foreign Service.
 Ambassador Soderberg is serving her second term on the Board.

 William H. Leary